Chart Color Schemes

 Hampton East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Hampton East, as per the latest Census, 57.1% of dwellings were houses, with the remaining 42.9% being semi-detached homes, apartments, and other types.
-This compares to Melbourne's metropolitan area, where 62.6% of dwellings are houses and 37.4% are other types.
-Home ownership in Hampton East stood at 28.6%, with mortgaged dwellings at 35.7% and rented ones at 35.8%.
-The median monthly mortgage repayment was $2,600, below Melbourne's average of $3,000.
-Weekly rent median was $400, compared to Melbourne's $520.
-Nationally, Hampton East's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Hampton East, as per the latest Census evaluation, 57.1% of dwellings were houses while 42.9% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
+This differed from Melbourne metropolitan area's dwelling structure which was 67.9% houses and 32.1% other dwellings.
+Home ownership in Hampton East stood at 28.6%, with mortgaged dwellings accounting for 35.7% and rented ones making up 35.8%.
+The median monthly mortgage repayment in the area was $2,600, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure in Hampton East was recorded at $400, compared to Melbourne metro's $390.
+Nationally, Hampton East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing